binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter5.md

 ![](images/ThreatTags/PreventionEASY.png)

 Make sure your AP is set-up to use one of the encryption algorithms considered to be secure enough today.
 Make use of Wi-Fi Protected Access 2 (WPA2), but not with the flawed WPS standard which undermines WPA2 security.
-Do not use WEP with TKIP, it's trivial to crack.
+Do not use WEP with TKIP, it is trivial to crack.

-WPA, which was a stop gap solution created due to the insecurities found in WEP, is a significantly stronger protocol than its predecessor.
+WPA, which was a stop gap solution created due to the insecurities found in WEP, it is a significantly stronger protocol than its predecessor.
 WPA also implements Temporal Key Integrity Protocol (TKIP) which generates a new 128 bit key for each packet rather than using the same key for each packet as WEP does, thus mitigating replay attacks.

-WPA Also includes the message integrity checking algorithm "Michael" which is much stronger than the cyclic redundancy check (CRC) used by WEP.
+WPA also includes the message integrity checking algorithm "Michael" which is much stronger than the cyclic redundancy check (CRC) used by WEP.

 WPA2 uses the Counter Mode Cipher Block Chaining Message Authentication Code Protocol (CCMP), which is an Advanced Encryption Standard (AES) based encryption mode, and is still considered fairly secure in its own right.